avhou/dne/report-markdown/dne-report.md

 Given a basic transformer architecture, we implemented a number of attention mechanisms to investigate influence on prediction MSE.
 We first evaluated different models by varying some hyperparameters and by varying data aggregation (see Table \ref{table:hyperparameters}).
 Given our limited computational resources, we chose a fixed set of hyperparameter and aggregation values for the rest of the experiments.

 Data was split in a training part (63 %), a validation part (10 %), and a test part (27 %).
-For this, all data was sorted chronologically.
+To accomplish this split, all data was sorted chronologically.
 All data up to but not including 2020 served as training data, the data of 2020 up to but not including 2021 served as validation data, and data of 2021 and later served as test data.
 Models were first trained on the training dataset and then validated on the validation dataset for a maximum of 100 epochs.
-However, to limit computation, we kept track of the minimum average validation error across all epochs and forced an early stop if the average validation error of the current epoch exceeded this minimum 5 times as this would indicate the validation error was no longer decreasing.
-Each model was then used tested on the testing set and all losses (training losses, validation losses and testing losses) were kept for later analyses.
+However, to limit computation, we kept track of the minimum average validation error across all epochs.
+An early stop was forced if the average validation error of the current epoch exceeded the minimum average validation error 5 times, as this would indicate the validation error was no longer decreasing.
+Each model was then tested on the testing set and all losses (training losses, validation losses and test losses) were kept for later analysis.
 In all cases, MSE was used as the loss metric.

 ## Design elaboration